-Image File Location

-- 9. Either enter the new file path in the Path box, or click on the button to browse for the information. - 10.
+- 8. To modify the location/path information for a database image, click on Modify.
+The Image File Location window appears. - Either enter the new file path in the Path box, or click on the button to browse for the information. - 10.
 Enter the new Volume label. - 11.
-Click on OK. - 12.
-Click on OK at the Image Database Record window to save the changes.
+Click on OK.

+12. Click on OK at the Image Database Record window to save the changes.